Aerith13/3D-building-/README.md

-3D model for MMSU fitness center using sketchup
+3D model of MMSU fitness center using sketchup